tiepdotme/peteschaffner.com/Content/words/the-view-source-web.md

 Brent Simmons [put it nicely](https://inessential.com/2018/04/15/the_view_source_web) when he said:

-> Lesson learned: the discoverable and understandable web is still do-able — it’s there waiting to be discovered. **It just needs some commitment from the people who make websites**.
+> Lesson learned: the discoverable and understandable web is still do-able — it’s there waiting to be discovered. *It just needs some commitment from the people who make websites* [emphasis added].

 ---